ImageMagick/Usage-Markdown/distorts/index.md

 In the 3d modeling, and in 3d computer games, the same techniques are also used to give some type of colored pattern to flat and curved surfaces in a method known as '*Texture Mapping*'.
 This can involve sub-dividing images into grids and meshes that approach a single pixel.
-Then you have viewing of a object that is defined in terms of millions of single points using a technique called '*Point Splatting*', though that is typically applied using a forward mapping distortion.
+Then you have viewing of an object that is defined in terms of millions of single points using a technique called '*Point Splatting*', though that is typically applied using a forward mapping distortion.

 All the above are very closely related, and most basically involve the look up of a pixels color based on mapping a final destination coordinate, to the source image (or object).
 In other words mapping *destination to Source*.